-Martin is passionate about helping the next generation of musicians, especially conductors: he has been closely associated with the Royal College of Music (London) since 2000, and is a Fellow of the College.
-He visits the RCM regularly as part of the 4 Year Orchestra Repertoire Training Programme that he created.
-In 2006 Martin created the National Youth Orchestra of Portugal, (named Momentum Perpetuum), which he managed for 5 years, including a triumphant tour of Italy: the first Portuguese orchestra of any kind to visit Italy.
+Martin is passionate about helping the next generation of musicians, especially conductors: he is closely associated with the Royal College of Music. where he is a Fellow and created the 4 Year Orchestra Repertoire Training Programme.
+Martin also created the National Youth Orchestra of Portugal, (named Momentum Perpetuum), which he managed for 5 years, including a triumphant tour of Italy: the first Portuguese orchestra of any kind to visit Italy.

 From 2010 until 2013, he was Artistic Director of Teatro Nacional de Saõ Carlos, Lisbon.
 As such, he was the Chief Executive of 2 major Portuguese Cultural Institutions: the National Opera Company and the National Symphony Orchestra.
 As well as all his administrative duties, he conducted several new opera productions, including a Trilogy of La traviata, Il trovatore and Rigoletto to celebrate Verdi’s Anniversary in 2013.
 He also had a close rapport with the symphony orchestra, conducting a cycle of the complete Mozart symphonies in one weekend, and numerous large-scale symphonic and choral works by Bruckner, Janáček, Sibelius, Strauss, Tchaikovsky and many others.